Expert Advice from Calhoun’s Septic Tank Service, Inc

 Never park vehicles or place heavy objects over the drain field.
 Keep trees and deep-rooted plants at a distance to prevent root intrusion and damage.

-Make sure roof drains, gutters, and sump pumps direct water away from the septic area.
+Make sure roof drains, gutters, and sprinkler systems direct water away from the septic area.
 Excess water can saturate the drain field and lead to failure.

 Opt for cleaning products labeled “septic safe” to preserve the balance of bacteria needed to break down waste efficiently.